Blueprint Travelers

 • Drink as much water as possible!
 This will also help with the headaches that may appear due to the altitude.

 • If things truly get worse, find a way to get to a lower elevation, and, in the meantime, you can try to get to a clinic or hospital to get some additional oxygen.
-Cuenca is at a lower altitude than Cajas National Park so you can see if your symptoms alleviate themselves when you are in the city if they arise while you are hiking in the national park.
+The airport of Quito is at a lower altitude so you can get a hotel near the airport to help alleviate your symptoms.

 • When walking, take smaller and slower steps with deep breaths.